ibejalon/Terraform_Projects/Udagram/Readme.md

 ### File `iam.tf`

 ### File `s3.tf`
-Here, storage resource is defined here known as udagram that has a private access.
+Here, storage resource is defined and has a private access because the application archive is stored here and it does not need to be accessed by the public.
 ```
 resource "aws_s3_bucket" "udagram" {
   bucket = "udagram-asdf1234"